• Skip to primary navigation

 Will this recipe work with a smaller roast?

 Absolutely.
 For a smaller roast, you’ll just need to reduce the cooking time.
-In general, 30 minutes of smoke time per one pound will do the trick.
+In general, 30 minutes of smoke time per pound will do the trick.
 Smoke at 300℉ (150℃).

 How much pork should I make?

-For example, my 10 pound pork shoulder used here will yield about 6 pounds of finished meat for serving 12-18 people.
+For example, my 10-pound pork shoulder used here will yield about 6 pounds of finished meat for serving 12-18 people.

-Pork shoulder vs Boston Butt Is there a difference?
+Pork shoulder vs. Boston Butt Is there a difference?

-While most people opt for a shoulder, rest assured; both are flavorful and delicious.
+While most people opt for a shoulder, rest assured both are flavorful and delicious.
 Boston Butts can sometimes be less readily available, depending on your grocery store.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.

 Stay in touch with me through social media @ Pinterest, Facebook, Instagram, or Twitter!
+Subscribe to the newsletter today (no spam, I promise)!
 Don't forget to tag me when you try one of my recipes!

 Print Recipe Leave A Comment